 NASA STS-115 Orbiter Atlantis

-the launch; WAY!...because it is almost impossible to load NASA TV ® at the
+the launch; WAY!...because it is almost impossible to load NASA TV ® at the time of launch.

-ERRATA: Launch: September 06, 2006
+Launch: September 06, 2006

 Orbiter: Atlantis (OV-104)